 International Shipping Options

 When you talk about shipping internationally, you must consider cost, speed, reliability, and service.
 What are some of the most common shipping options available to me though?
 We are all probably aware of the top few shipping carriers, but how do they stack up when it comes to international delivery?
-Let’s see how USPS, FedEx, and UPS compare in this regard.
+Let’s see how USPS, FedEx, UPS, and top carriers compare in this regard.

 USPS